-- A copy of the drug screen will be delivered directly to the student upon request with a copy to Enrollment Services. - Any questionable or adverse findings, non-compliance, or a diluted test will be referred to the Admission Committee for further evaluation for accepted students.
-An adverse or questionable drug screen may result in a rescinded offer of admission. - Any questionable or adverse result, non-compliance, or diluted test for a current student will be referred to Student Affairs.
-The student may not be allowed to participate in any classroom activities and will be referred to the Student Progress Committee to determine their ability to continue at PNWU and may result in dismissal from PNWU.
+- A copy of the drug screen will be delivered directly to the student upon request with a copy to Enrollment Services. - Any questionable or adverse findings, non-compliance, or a diluted test for accepted students will be referred to the appropriate Admission Committee for further evaluation.
+An adverse or questionable drug screen may result in a rescinded offer of admission. - Any questionable or adverse findings, non-compliance, or a diluted test for current students will be referred to Student Affairs.
+The student may not be allowed to participate in any classroom or clinical education activities and will be referred to the appropriate Student Progress Committee to determine their ability to continue at PNWU and may result in dismissal from PNWU.